Introduction

 from pydantic_ai.providers.openai import OpenAIProvider

-# Configure Portkey client with your API key
+# Configure Portkey client with team-specific model access

 )